 Plugins support the work of non-coders.
 WordPress is built on codes as you may already know.
 But most WordPress users do not know how to write codes.
-If they do, their coding capacity may not be advance enough to develop applications like plugins.
+If they do, their coding capacity may not be advanced enough to develop applications like plugins.
 So with plugins, it has become easy for everyone to work with WordPress and come up with very fascinating websites.

 Plugins help developers save money.
-WordPress as you know is not so complex, not very advanced and do not offer a complex functionality to which it has been put today through the use of plugins.
+WordPress as you know is not so complex, not very advanced and does not offer a complex functionality to which it has been put today through the use of plugins.
 For you to have more functionality for your WordPress website, you need to do the coding yourself or hire someone else to do it for you which would have been quite expensive.
 With plugins, most of which come free, you are able to improve on the functionality of your WordPress website without spending additional fee in most cases.

 As mentioned above, most WordPress plugins are free.
 There could be a paid version which allows more functionality but in most cases, the basic use for the plugin can be put allows you to have it free.
-This creates the temptation of installing as many plugin as possible.
-Installing as many plugin as you can have is not a problem but is actually unnecessary.
+This creates the temptation of installing as many plugins as possible.
+Installing as many plugins as you can have is not a problem but is actually unnecessary.
 This takes us to the question of which plugins to install:

 Which WordPress Plugin Should I Install?

 Your decision to install a WordPress plugin should depend on your research and answers to the following questions: